-During a building excavation, a small assemblage of EIA pottery was discovered north of the Magaliesberg at Derdepoort (Nienaber et al 1997).
+During a building excavation, a small assemblage of EIA pottery was discovered at Derdepoort (Nienaber et al 1997).
 The decorative motifs on the pottery shared similarities to that of known EIA pottery found at Broederstroom and Matola pottery found in Mpumalanga (Nienaber et al 1997).
 Shell, soapstone, animal bones, iron slag, and tuyères were also found at this site, indicating metal smelting at the site.
-The area was occupied continuously from the Stone Age, with an influx of Iron Age comunities which eventually replaced the Later Stone Age communities (Horn 1996).
-Around AD 1250 there was an influx in Late Iron Age communities who then occupied the region of the Magaliesberg (Horn 1996).
+Around AD 1250 there was an influx of Late Iron Age communities who then occupied the region of the Magaliesberg (Horn 1996).
 During the period between AD 1600 and AD 1700, the Southern Ndebele inhabited the landscape, with Chief Msi taking occupation in the Pretoria area (Horn 1996).
-Thereafter, Chief Msi's three sons divided the Southern Ndebele into separate groups with the Manala occupying the north of Pretoria, the Ndzundza to the north and west of Pretoria, and the Hwaduba between the Apies and Pienaars Rives (Bergh 1999).
+Thereafter, Chief Msi's three sons divided the Southern Ndebele into separate groups with the Manala occupying the north of Pretoria, the Ndzundza to the north and west of Pretoria, and the Hwaduba between the Apies and Pienaars Rivers (Bergh 1999).
 Remains of stonewalled settlements related to the Southern Ndebele can be found scattered across Pretoria.
+Two other LIA sites of occupied by the Manala Ndebele have been found in Silver Lakes and near Mamelodi have been identified (Bergh 1999).
+In the area of Sinoville, the Southern Ndebele were known to have inhabited the Magaliesberg but associated finds are rare due to urbanisation.

-6.3 Historical Information
+6.2.3.
+Historical Period